 Salary deferral arrangements are intended to help employees accumulate assets that can be used to provide retirement income.
 For most employees, the income from these plans will supplement benefits from Social Security.
-Many are covered also by an employer-sponsored defined benefit pension plan and/or another defined contribution plan,3 but, for 44% of workers covered by a §401(k) plan, that plan is the only tax-deferred retirement arrangement made available by employers to employees.4
+Some are covered also by an employer-sponsored defined benefit pension plan and/or another defined contribution plan,1 but, for 52% of workers covered by a §401(k) plan, that plan is the only tax-deferred retirement arrangement made available by employers to employees.2

 To participate in a salary deferral plan, an employee elects to give up a part of current wages and have those foregone earnings contributed to the plan by the employer.
 These "elective" contributions often are supplemented by "matching" and/or "nonelective" contributions from the employer.
 Employee and employer contributions that are in compliance with the law are not subject to the federal income tax in the year that the funds are contributed.
-Investment earnings on contributions also receive tax-deferred treatment.5 However, when tax-deferred funds eventually
+Investment earnings on contributions also receive tax-deferred treatment.3 However, when tax-deferred

-3 A defined benefit plan promises a retirement benefit amount that is usually determined by salary level and length of service.
+1 A defined benefit plan promises a retirement benefit amount that is usually determined by salary level and length of service.
 A defined contribution plan specifies the contributions to be made, but the benefits depend on investment performance.
 Salary reduction plans are defined contribution plans.

-4 The proportion with only a §401(k) plan rose from 41% in 1994 to 44% in 1995.
+2 The proportion with only a §401(k) plan rose from 41% in 1994 to 52% in 1998.
 Source: U.S. Dept. of Labor.
 Pension and Welfare Benefits Administration.
-Abstract of 1995 Form 5500 Annual Reports.
-Private Pension Plan Bulletin, no. 8, spring 1999.
-(Hereafter cited as Pension and Welfare Benefits Administration, Private Pension Plan Bulletin)
+Abstract of 1998 Form 5500 Annual Reports.
+Private Pension Plan Bulletin, no. 11, winter 2001-2002.
+(Hereafter cited as Pension and Welfare Benefits Administration, Private Pension Plan Bulletin.)

-5 When an amount of income is "tax-deferred," that amount is not included in the taxpayer's adjusted gross income for the year of deferral.
-Although the mechanism through which deferral is achieved may be called a "deduction" or an "exclusion," the amount on which tax (continued...)
+3 When an amount of income is "tax-deferred," that amount is not included in the taxpayer's adjusted gross income for the year of deferral.
+Although the mechanism through which (continued...)

-are withdrawn from the plan, they are then subject to the federal income tax.6 If withdrawals are premature or tardy, as defined in tax law, special excise taxes may also apply.
+funds eventually are withdrawn from the plan, they are then subject to the federal income tax.4 If withdrawals are premature or tardy, as defined in tax law, special excise taxes may also apply.

-Tax deferral offers two possible advantages to the employee.
-First, compound interest accrues on the portion of savings that would have been used to pay taxes, thereby yielding a larger after-tax asset in retirement.
+Tax deferral offers two possible advantages to an employee.
+First, compound interest accrues on the portion of savings that would have been used to pay taxes, thus yielding a larger after-tax asset in retirement.
 Second, the employee may be in a lower tax bracket in retirement and pay a smaller tax than would have been due if tax had been paid at the time the deferred wages were actually earned.
-(This second advantage became less important after the Tax Reform Act of 1986 lowered tax rates and reduced the number of tax brackets.)
-Except for New Jersey and Pennsylvania, states with income taxes follow federal law on tax deferral for these plans.
-Thus, federal tax advantages are reinforced by state tax laws for most participants.

-To obtain these potential tax advantages, an employee must be willing to give up the current use of the wages contributed to the plan and abide by the plan's rules regarding investment and withdrawal.
-Rules on withdrawals were tightened for most types of plans by the Tax Reform Act of 1986.
+To obtain these potential tax advantages, an employee must be willing to give up the current use of the wages contributed to the plan and abide by the plan's rules regarding investments and withdrawals.